Past Volunteers will be contacted by February 15th, 2019 by their Crew Coordinator.

 Additionally, there is the Destiny River Festival Express that is a $2 ride each way, from the same park & ride locations.
-A full schedule for the shuttle is available on the Destiny River Festival Express page!
+A full schedule for the shuttle will be available in the Volunteer Handbook.

 Parking is available on a first-come, first-parked basis – free parking is available at Comox Sports & Recreation Centre, or $5 parking is available at Vanier School.